FAQs

 Application for Membership

-Your group would need to simply send an email to the Friends of Parks Inc. Board (which meets on the first Thursday of every second month – February, April, August, October, and December) to apply.
-You would need to state your group’s existence, what it does, who would be the contact, and that you have read and agree with the objectives of the Friends of Parks Inc. Constitution.
+Your group would need to simply send an email to the Friends of Parks and Nature Inc. Board (which meets on the first Thursday of every second month – February, April, August, October, and December) to apply.
+You would need to state your group’s existence, what it does, who would be the contact, and that you have read and agree with the objectives of the Friends of Parks and Nature Inc. Constitution.
 If approved, the cost is:

 $10 a year for full membership and five votes at the AGM (to rise to $20 per year from 1/1/2022)